espeak-ng/espeak-ng/docs/intonation.md

 A clause consists of the following parts:

-	Pre-head

-These are any unstressed syllables before the first stressed syllable.
+1. __Pre-head__ are any unstressed syllables before the first stressed syllable.

-	Head

-This is the part from the first stressed syllable up to the last syllable before the nucleus.
+1. __Head__ is the part from the first stressed syllable up to the last syllable before the nucleus.

-	Nucleus

-This is stressed syllable which is the focus of the clause. eSpeak chooses the last stressed syllable of the clause.
+1. __Nucleus__ is stressed syllable which is the focus of the clause. eSpeak chooses the last stressed syllable of the clause.

-	Tail

-These are the syllables after the nucleus.
+1. __Tail__ are the syllables after the nucleus.

 ## Tune Definitions